 Australian-born Alex Stopa is in high demand as a drummer, percussionist, marimba soloist, and clinician.
 Praised for his “wonderfully creative musical instincts, dazzling technique and high-octane stage presence,” (Scott Stevens, New York Metropolitan Opera) he has performed extensively in the United States, Australia, United Kingdom, Ireland, Singapore, France, Belgium, Japan, and Hong Kong.

 Dr. Stopa performs regularly as a percussionist and timpanist for the Las Vegas Philharmonic, Nevada Ballet Theater Orchestra, and Nevada Pops Orchestra.
-He currently plays drums for “Le Reve” at The Wynn Hotel in Las Vegas.
+He can currently be heard playing drums for the musical, “Bat Out Of Hell”, nightly at the Paris Hotel in Las Vegas.

 As a marimba artist he won first prize in the James K. Huntziger Concerto Competition and gained considerable acclaim with awards at the Reno Chamber Orchestra Concerto Competition, and Australian National Marimba Competition.
 As a passionate advocate of new music, Mr. Stopa has performed numerous world premieres including Nebojsa Jovan Zivkovic’s "Magma" for solo marimba, and "Drifting on Winds and Currents" composed by Samuel Adler for the Las Vegas Philharmonic.
 He premiered Sir Peter Maxwell Davies work "A Glass of Frontignac" (the day after it was composed!) at the Barossa Festival in South Australia with the Elder New Music Ensemble.